Skip to content

 'For the members, by the members' online session on 16 July.

-Member consultation closes on 27 July.
+Member consultation closed on 27 July.

 Council working group, with support from the nominations committee, draft special resolution.
 This includes detail on changes needed to byelaws.